Stox Trading 0.2% Lower This Week (STX)

 Buying and Selling Stox

-It is usually not presently possible to purchase alternative cryptocurrencies such as Stox directly using US dollars.
-Investors seeking to acquire Stox should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, Gemini or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Stox using one of the exchanges listed above.
+It is usually not currently possible to purchase alternative cryptocurrencies such as Stox directly using U.S. dollars.
+Investors seeking to trade Stox should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Coinbase or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Stox using one of the aforementioned exchanges.

 Receive News & Updates for Stox Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Stox and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.